mautic/developer-documentation-new/docs/webhooks/events/lead_company_change.rst

 Contact Company subscription change event
 ------------------------------------------

-Triggered when Mautic adds or removes a Company to/from a Company.
+Triggered when Mautic adds or removes a Contact to/from a Company.

 .. _Contact Company subscription change event type: